creative2012/password-generator/README.md

 ## Usage

-You will be presented with prompts to choose password length and charater types that you want included in the password.
+You will be presented with prompts to choose password length and character types that you want included in the password.
 At least one character type needs to be selected.
 ```
 Length of password: